3 proven ways to ease social discomfort.

 By simply doing something nice for someone else, they felt more at ease socially.

 When we ask someone an open-ended question (where the answer won’t be a simple yes/no/maybe), a lot of positive things tend to happen.
-Here are the three most common ones:

 If you’ve watched any of my confidence courses, you already know this one.

-Your nervousness, awkwardness, stress, and so on isn’t actually coming from the situation you’re in or the people around you.
+Your nervousness, awkwardness, stress, and so on aren’t actually coming from the situation you’re in or the people around you.
 It is coming from the thoughts you have about the situation or the people.

-And even though you can’t actually control these thoughts, this is incredibly important to know.
+If you feel nervous, it’s because the sum of your conscious and unconscious thinking is primarily nervous thinking.
+And even though you can’t actually control these thoughts, this is incredibly important to keep in mind.

 Hi, I'm TJ Guttormsen.